 Dr. Collier is the Chief of Staff.
-She is also a veterinarian in the Department of Emergency and Critical Care, as well as the Marshall Center for the Treatment of Feline Hyperthyroidism.
+She is a veterinarian in the Department of Emergency and Critical Care, the Wellness Clinic as well as the Marshall Center for the Treatment of Feline Hyperthyroidism.

 Dr. Collier previously served as Chief Medical Officer of Saint Francis during its first three years of practice, leading the hospital to achieve status as a Top-2 Finalist for Referral Practice of the Year in 2014 (American Animal Hospital Association) as well as the achievement of VECCS certification as a Level II VECCS facility (Veterinary Emergency & Critical Care Society) in 2015, the first VECCS-certified practice in the State of New Jersey.